States localized on a boundary of the time-dependent parity-breaking medium: Adiabatically changing parity-violating background

 When this equation has a real solution $\lambda>1$ the bound state exists.
 From the discussion above it is evident that $n_{max} (n_{max}+1)\leq |m\Delta\theta/\mu|$.

 The normalized $n=0$ bound state takes the form,

 The examples of the spectrum for \eqref{ThetaTanh} are presented on Fig. \ref{fig:spectrum05} and Fig. \ref{fig:spectrum10}.
-One can see that the levels appear with growth of the $\Delta\theta$ in pairs of different $\omega_0$ corresponding to the same $n$.
-The levels with different $n$ may also intersect.
-Both of these phenomena must lead to the breakdown of the adiabatic approximation used in this paper.
+Only solutions with $\omega_0<0$ are included, as otherwise the potential introduces a barrier instead of the well and no bound state exist.
+One can see that the levels appear with growth of the $\Delta\theta$.
+The phenomena of emergence or disappearance of the levels must lead to the breakdown of the adiabatic approximation and will be explored below.